 Have you booked a trip to Morocco and now realise it falls in the midst of Ramadan?
-Are you enticed by the cheaper April flight rates to Morocco but wary about the Ramadan period?
+Do the cheaper April flight rates to Morocco entice you but you are wary about the Ramadan period?
 To be clear: yes, you can travel to Morocco, even if it is Ramadan.
-And no, you do not need to fast too.
+And no, you do not need to fast, too.

 Read on to find out what happens during Ramadan in Morocco and why you should consider visiting Morocco during this unprecedented time.

 Ramadan is an Islamic period of fasting.
 From sunrise to sunset, everyday for a month, Muslims will not eat, drink, smoke, and participate in sexual intimacy.
 It is considered the holiest month in Muslim culture, and there is an extra emphasis on religion during this time.
 2022 Ramadan begins on the 2nd of April, and finishes on the 1st of May, when the new moon shines bright and high in the midnight sky.
 To mark the end of Ramadan and the month-long fast, a special festival called Eid al-Fitr, is celebrated for three days.

 Morocco experiences few changes during Ramadan.
 Cafés will typically run as usual, serving food and drinks throughout the day.
 And the same goes for hotel and chain restaurants in bigger cities.
 Most tourism activities or tours, as well as sites and attractions, will also function normally.
 At most, there may be a modified schedule.